Discover Welcome Walking Tour

 We love this old building.
 However, we don’t know how long it will stand.
 We’re not sure of the date it was built but we love the art deco look of the roof.
 For years this was a “Bar and grill” we are told.
 Inside there is an old bar covered with that white and gold Formica and two very old porcelain sink cupboards.

 Before 1950, the sunroom was added.
-Above, you can see Floyd Jewkes up on its roof shoveling off the snow.
+Above, you can see how the building looked before the conversion

 A few years back we had a lady come and visit who said she had lived in the building in the early 60s, after it was a bar and grill.
 She told us she was a newlywed and her husband worked on the road crew.
 She remembers only that there was a pasture “out back” and that there were numerous rattlesnakes always at the foundation of the sun room.
 We have not seen any rattlesnakes here.